 Keep in refrigerator for storage and until serving.

-They may not look too pretty after they come out of the oven with that dollop of lemon filling on the top, but don’t you worry because that will be covered up with the meringue.
+They may not look too pretty after they come out of the oven with that dollop of the lemon filling on the top.
+But, don’t be discouraged because that will be covered up with the meringue.
 See, we’re not talking perfection here, we’re talking reality and Martha Stewart I ain’t.
 And I’m ok with that.

 I rate everything I make on a scale of 1 – 4 and these individual Lemon Meringue Cheesecakes earned 3 rolling pins.